-This list is compiled for assistance to my clients and implies no working relationship with any particular inspector or company.
-I suggest that you review this list and contact several inspection companies to see which one is the best choice for your requirements.
-You may also visit:
+I suggest that you review the websites below and contact several inspection companies to see which one is the best choice for your requirements.

 As of April 1, 2009 the government changed the licensing status for home inspectors so that they must now be licensed through the government (BC) under BPCPA (Business Practices & Consumer Protection Authority of BC).
 Inspectors have a standard to maintain, the education program takes about 4-6 months on line with 10 written exams or 2 years of classroom at BCIT or Douglas College which includes extensive field training.